alvanrahimli/rahim.li/content/uses.md

 *Despite this, I've done my best to tweak it and remove trackers, etc. I hate it, but gotta bear for some time*

-**As mobile phone, I'm using Pixel 7 - intentionally.**
+**As mobile phone, I'm using Pixel 7 - Running Graphene OS now!!**

+*On 16 December, 2023, I finally switched to GrapheneOS.
+Huge thanks to everyone who had contributed to this project in one way or another.*

-*Now, I have better excuse for this one, hehe!
+*(old) Now, I have better excuse for this one, hehe!
 Next year I am going to install [GrapheneOS](https://grapheneos.org/) to this phone. (they only support Pixel devices, as it has more hardware capability for a better security)*

 **Google Photos** -  NOT ANY MORE!!

+*Using ProtonDrive now. hehe!*

-*Well, first it was built-int option for me, on my all Android phones.
+*(old) Well, first it was built-int option for me, on my all Android phones.
 But then, as soon as Proton released mobile app for their Drive solution, I switched to it, and upgraded my plan.
 Proud moments :')*